 Logan Simpson likes babies.

-When most companies offer a family-friendly work environment as part of their benefit packages, it usually means they allow parents to adjust their work hours around their children’s medical appointments or school hours.
-Environmental planning firm Logan Simpson takes that work-life balance benefit a step further with their baby-at-work policy.
+When most companies offer a family-friendly work environment as part of their benefit packages, it usually means they allow parents to adjust their work hours around their children’s medical appointments or school hours. how often do you give ivermectin sheep drench to a dog Environmental planning firm Logan Simpson takes that work-life balance benefit a step further with our baby-at-work policy. ivermectin rabbits medirabbit

 “It was great way for me to transition into the role of a full-time working mom,” says Logan Simpson Accountant Sandra Friedlander.
 “You spend your whole maternity leave being the primary caretaker and all of a sudden you’re supposed to just hand your baby off to someone else.
 I would have been a wreck if I had to do that.
 I think it’s a really difficult and emotional time for a lot of new moms and just knowing that I had the opportunity to be the one to take care of her day in and day out for at least six months was so comforting.”

 Senior Archaeologist Tina Hart agrees.
 “The first day back at work after maternity leave is the day that most new mothers dread.
 For me, knowing that I could have my daughter with me at the office, going back to work felt a lot easier,” she says.

 In addition to easing new parents’ anxieties, the program also helps aid new moms continue with their breastfeeding relationships which often end once new moms return to work. how to use ivermectin on goats “Nursing is really important to me as a parent and knowing that I’d be able to continue to feed my son on demand in a private space was a huge benefit for me,” says Accounting Specialist Chante Cline.